 Native storytellers are usually generous and tuned-in to their audience.
 Sharing a story is an act of giving a gift.
 When asked by an anthropologist to tell a story, often the storyteller gave him a version she thought he wanted to hear.
 The perfect gift!
 In researching native stories, it is wise to read different versions of the same story as it appears in different sources.
 By comparing them, one can get a sense of the true essence of the story.
 The spirit and intent of each story is often more authentic than any specific presentation of words.
 Some anthropologists have pointed out that the texts of native stories are always incomplete because they don't contain the subtle art of the storyteller's performance, including gestures, voices, facial expressions, movements, pauses and pacing.
 Stories, like other cultural traditions, evolve over time.
 A story told in 1906 might be a bit different than the same story told in 1933, yet both of them are authentic.

 Source materials are accurate for the time when the cultural information was collected, and do not always represent the traditions of native cultures as they were in the Old Time, or any other time.
 All sources are a mixture of how things have been, and how they are at the time they are written.

 Jaime de Angulo

-A writer I that cannot include here because his works are under copyright is Jaime de Angulo.
+A writer whose works I cannot include here as PDFs is Jaime de Angulo.
+Except for short selections included below, his major works are still under copyright.
 His book Indian Tales (1953) is a brilliant weaving of native myth and culture.
 In his introduction to the first edition, Carl Carmer said it well: "Here is all the ingenuous wonder, the experienced wisdom, the rollicking humor of the Indian presented with a sureness and a clarity seldom if ever achieved."
-If you're up to being totally delighted, Indian Tales is available online, and in bookstores and libraries.
+If you're up to being totally delighted, Indian Tales is available in bookstores and libraries.
 I carry it with me always.

 In the Spirit of Sharing Stories,